alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 # microsearch

-Now, let's delve into the components that make up `microsearch` and explore how I crafted each element: (1) the crawler, (2) the inverse index, (3) the ranker, and (4) the interface.
+Now, let's delve into the components that make up `microsearch` and explore how I crafted each element: (1) the crawler, (2) the inverted index, (3) the ranker, and (4) the interface.
 In the following sections, I'll provide both theoretical descriptions and practical details on how each concept was implemented in my project.

 ## Crawler